torvalds/linux/Documentation/driver-api/cxl/devices/device-types.rst

 device to multiple heads which may be connected to one or more discrete hosts.
-An example of this would be a simple memory-pool which may be statically configured (prior to boot) to expose portions of its memory to Linux via :doc:`CEDT <../platform/acpi/cedt>`.
+An example of this would be a simple memory-pool which may be statically configured (prior to boot) to expose portions of its memory to GNU/Linux via :doc:`CEDT <../platform/acpi/cedt>`.

 MHMLD
 ~~~~~
 A Multi-Headed Multi-Logical Device (MHMLD) exposes multiple logical
 devices to multiple heads which may be connected to one or more discrete
 hosts.
 An example of this would be a Dynamic Capacity Device or which
-may be configured at runtime to expose portions of its memory to Linux.
+may be configured at runtime to expose portions of its memory to GNU/Linux.

 Example Devices
 ===============